nicolasfauchereau/Auckland_Python_Workshop/README.md

 For your platform.

+You should not need administrator rights, as Anaconda is completely self-contained and can be installed in your `HOME` directory.
+I suggest installing `Anaconda` in `/Users/USERNAME/anaconda` on Macs, and `C:\Users\USERNAME\anaconda` on Windows

 Once you have installed Anaconda, you can update to the latest compatible versions of all the pre-installed packages by running (at the command line, i.e. in Windows(r) select `Cmd.exe`, on Mac the `Terminal` application in `Utilities`):

 ```